jedinyphilip/instamt-js/README.md

 - `minLengthUm` — drop short detections.
 Raise if your overlay has too many tiny fragments.
 - `lineage.adjacencyPx` — endpoint-merge radius.
 Raise if MTs
-  crossing at junctions are getting split into two lineages; lower if unrelated MTs are merging.
+  crossing at junctions are getting split into two lineages - lower if unrelated MTs are merging.
 - `haloFilter.darkThreshold` — set to `0` to disable dust-halo
   filtering entirely.

-Hit **Save** in the config panel to dump current settings to a JSON file; **Import** loads one back.
+Hit **Save** in the config panel to dump current settings to a JSON file - **Import** loads one back.
 Useful for sharing exact runs.

 ## License